80r3d/CyPhyAI/READMEManual.md

 **How to access other apis**
-Once you have the list of connected spheros in the list droids, all the spherov2 apis are accesible:
+Once you have the list of connected spheros in the list droids, all the spherov2 APIs are accesible:

 E.g.
     droid[i].the_api_you_want_to_use() where 'i' be the sphero you want to call api on.